-Most days, I'd be in my flat reading books, listening to the reggae skank booming through my floorboards, and would inevitably wander down there sooner or later.
+Most days, I'd be in my flat reading books, listening to the reggae skank booming through the floorboards, and would inevitably wander down there sooner or later.
 Sharing a doorstep meant I could see anyone who came to my door through the shop window, so I'd while away my afternoons in there, at ground level, seeing what the action was.

 "I bet you wouldn't mind getting up that, eh?"